VLADrusLV/Zeolite-Active-Sites-MACE/README.md

     * *Example:* `Optimized_Clusters/FINAL_PAIR/FER/11/Fe2O.xyz`

 * **`ML_Dataset/`**
   Contains the comprehensive `features.xlsx` database.
-This file includes the labeled features of all extracted cluster structures from the zeolite frameworks, which were utilized for the unsupervised learning, Recursive Feature Elimination (RFE), and Lasso regression analysis.
+This file includes the labeled features of all extracted cluster structures from the zeolite frameworks, which were utilized for Recursive Feature Elimination (RFE), and Lasso regression analysis.

 ## Computational Details